 The aftermath of a car crash can range from a short-term nuisance to a life-altering event for the persons involved.
-With these high stakes on the line, it is worthwhile to know the post-accident steps recommended by Long Island, NY car accident attorneys.
-Stressful moments impair anyone’s decision-making ability, and an auto accident of any severity meets that standard with ease.
+With these high stakes on the line, knowing the post-accident steps recommended by Long Island, NY car accident attorneys is worthwhile.
+Stressful moments impair anyone’s decision-making ability, and an auto accident of any severity easily meets that standard.
 If you are without fault in the accident, being in the right is not enough.

-The actions car accident victims take in the ensuing hours and days may dramatically affect their ability to gain compensation for injuries and expenses.
-As you work through the attorneys’ time-proven suggestions, understand that every accident is unique and will require your common sense.
+Car accident victims’ actions in the ensuing hours and days may dramatically affect their ability to gain compensation for injuries and expenses.
+As you work through the attorneys’ time-proven suggestions, understand that every accident is unique and will require common sense.

 If possible, avoid moving injured persons before paramedics are on-scene.
 Cervical injuries are common in collisions, and well-meaning rescue efforts may trigger catastrophic spinal damage.
 Car accident attorneys strenuously advise that you remain near the accident location until the police arrive.
 Leaving the scene of an injury-causing accident without the permission of a law enforcement officer is a felony under Section 600 of the New York Vehicle and Traffic Law and can lead to an arrest warrant.

 If visibility is poor, illuminate the accident site to the best of your ability until first responders arrive.
 If drivers can move their vehicles, New York law requires this action to minimize the hazard for other motorists.

 If there are no serious injuries, car accident attorneys recommend calling the non-emergency number for local law enforcement.
 Performing this step will allow the police to direct traffic around cleanup and towing activities.
 This step also generates a police report, a necessary component of documentation efforts for car accident cases.

 If motorists are physically able, New York law requires the drivers involved in a vehicle accident to display their operator’s licenses to each other and provide these types of information: